Parking on Campus

 You can also view the complete Parking on Campus and Vehicle Regulations Manual (PDF).

 The primary purpose of the Saint Xavier University parking and vehicle regulations is to provide clear and consistent procedures and enforcement guidelines in order to maintain pedestrian safety and orderly vehicular movement and parking on campus.
 All regulations are in effect and enforced throughout the calendar year.
-The University reserves the right to amend the regulations as may be deemed necessary by the Administrative Council.
+The University reserves the right to amend the regulations as may be deemed necessary.
 During special events, certain areas may be designated as reserved parking zones.

 Permits can be purchased for the fall semester only or for the entire school year.
-All fall semester permits are valid through December 31, 2012.
-The fall semester permit price for general purpose, Orland Park campus and Pulaski Center residents is $75.00.
-The fall semester price for on campus residential overnight parking is $150.00.
-All full year permits are valid through July 31, 2013.
-The full year price for general purpose, Orland Park campus and Pulaski Center residents is $140.00.
-The full year price for on campus residential overnight parking is $280.00 per year.
+All fall semester permits are valid through Dec.
+31, 2013.
+The fall semester permit price for general purpose, Orland Park campus and Pulaski Center residents is $75.
+The fall semester price for on-campus residential overnight parking is $150.
+All full-year permits are valid through July 31, 2014.
+The full-year price for general purpose, Orland Park campus and Pulaski Center residents is $150.
+The full-year price for on-campus residential overnight parking is $280 per year.
 All permit tags must be displayed from your rear view mirror with the holographic number facing out.

 There are 1,776 parking spaces available for student, faculty, staff and visitor use at the Chicago campus.
-1,592 of the parking spaces are located on the Chicago campus and 184 parking spaces are located at the Pulaski Center's Lot 14, just south of 103rd Street on the east side of Pulaski Avenue.
+There are 1,592 parking spaces located on the Chicago campus and 184 parking spaces located in the Pulaski Center’s Parking Lot 14, just south of 103rd Street on the east side of Pulaski Avenue.
 There are also 316 spaces at the Orland Park campus.

-In order to balance the needs of our growing residential population and our commuting students, staff and faculty with the greatest amount of general parking adjacent to the Shannon Athletic and Warde Academic Centers, we have implemented a zoned residential parking plan.
-Parking spaces have been designated as reserved for residential students only in parking lots, 4, 6 and 14.
-Any unauthorized use of these spaces will result in a fine and the vehicle subject to being towed at the owner's expense.
+In order to balance the needs of our residential population and our commuting students, staff and faculty with the greatest amount of general parking adjacent to the Shannon Athletic and Warde Academic centers, we have implemented a zoned residential parking plan.
+Parking spaces have been designated as reserved for residential students only in parking lots 4, 6 and 14.
+Any unauthorized use of these spaces will result in a fine and the vehicle subject to being towed at the owner’s expense.

 - Warde Academic Center, McGuire Hall entrance